aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-10.md

 now.
-  * I've often thought about utilizing a notch filter to reject the signal at 60 Hz, to absolutely ensure that the bitstream doesn't get autocorrelated or otherwise biased off of mains hum.
-Off of the 60 Hz noise that I was unable to eliminate after getting rid of all the ground loops I thought I could identify.
+  * I've often thought about utilizing a notch filter to reject the signal at 60 Hz, to absolutely ensure that the bitstream doesn't get autocorrelated or otherwise biased off of the mains hum  that I was unable to eliminate after getting rid of all the ground loops I thought I could identify.
 However, doing this would require reinstating the Von Neumann debiasing routines to make sure we can the regular sequences of many zeros that would result.
 The net result is that the RNG would still be slow, but might be able to cast off the need for XORing with a CSPRNG.
   * Wikipedia seems to indicate that some high-speed hardware RNGs utilize feedback to help with biasing, but give no real indication of just what kind of feedback.
 I don't see how any analog feedback could be happening